Mount Kelud Volcano, Among Indonesia’s Most Active Craters

 That day was rainy.
 The road leading to the crater already has many sharp turns and steep slopes, the rain didn’t help the driving.
 The rain stopped to let me take my panorama and walk around a tiny bit.
 The dark clouds added some drama to this already impressive place.

-Update: Mt Kelud has erupted in 2014, changing the geography of the place once again.
+Update: Mount Kelud Volcano has erupted in 2014, changing the geography of the place once again.
 The landscape is of course much less green after the eruption has killed the vegetation.
 The access to the crater is now limited and you can’t go as far as before.
 The lava dome visible in this panorama is of course gone after the eruption and a new crater lake has appeared.